 Having had a distinctly mixed reaction to Bingo Hell I approached The Manor, the next of the “Welcome to the Blumhouse” films with a bit of caution.
 Not being much of a TV/streaming series watcher writer/director Axelle Carolyn was mostly unfamiliar to me, and the film’s plot sounded like a less outrageous take on Bubba Ho-Tep.
-But with a cast featuring Barbara Hershey (The Entity, Insidious: The Last Key) and Bruce Davison (Willard, Along Came the Devil 2) I really couldn’t pass it up either.
+But with a cast featuring Barbara Hershey (9 Bullets, Insidious: The Last Key) and Bruce Davison (Willard, Along Came the Devil 2) I really couldn’t pass it up either.

 Judith (Barbara Hershey) is a ballerina turned dance teacher who suffers a mild stroke on her seventieth birthday.
 Not wishing to be a burden on her family she agrees to move into Golden Sun Manor, an assisted living facility.
 Her grandson Josh (Nicholas Alexander, Fist Fight) is worried about her, but the rest of the family, including his mother, Barbara (Katie Amanda Keane, Protecting the King) are unconcerned.